You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 After I completed this project, on the ‘milk carton sail boats’ I decided to have a go at changing these packages into boats!

-I didn’t want to leave you hanging and wondering what these three different packages would look like, so here they are!
+I didn’t want to leave you hanging and wondering what these three types of packages would look like, so here they are!

 Check them all out!